 Talk the Talk: English Speech Is Within Your Reach

-This Week: Spanish Roots: Why American English Is American, Part Two
+This week: Native Roots: Why American English is American

 by Victor Greeson

 Why is American English so different from British English?
 There are many

 reasons.
 Of course, when two groups live on separate continents, there are

 bound to be changes in usage over time, and that has certainly happened.
 Also,